To the page “Memoirs”

 INTRODUCTION

-The book "My twentieth century" - not a historical, a philosophical, and certainly not theological, but we will deal with that, and the other, and third. " Perhaps this book could be called memoirs, but personally I could catch only the last third of a century, so technically it is neither memoir nor autobiography.
+The book “My twentieth century” - not a historical, not philosophical, and, moreover, not theological, though to touch we both that and the third.
+May be, this book could be called a memoir, but I managed to catch only the last third of the century, so formally it is neither a memoir or autobiography.

-Story?
-Story?
-Neither.
-So leave the unsuccessful attempts to determine the genre of this book, just comment on the name: "my" of the twentieth century - the twentieth century is through my eyes.
+A story?
+A tale?
+Also there.
+So leave unsuccessful attempts to define the genre of this book, only comment on the title: “my” the twentieth century is the century of my eyes.

 I was lucky.
-I was able to look at the twentieth century eyes not only an artist but also the "techies".
-Not only is the dissident, but "Komsomol activist.
-Not only a scientist but also a "new Russian".
-Not only the Christian theologian, but also a psychic ...
+I managed to look at the twentieth century through the eyes of not only the artist, but also a “techie”.
+Not only dissident, but “Komsomol activist”.
+Not only a scientist, but a “new Russian”.
+Not only Christian theologian, but a psychic...

-And on the part of the century, which I have not seen myself, I look at the eyes of those people who gave me life - grandmothers, grandfathers, fathers and mothers.
-A variety of characters, personality, social strata ...
+And on the part of the century, which I have not seen, I look through the eyes of those people who gave me life - grandmothers, grandfathers, father, mother.
+The most different character, personality, social layers...

-In the end, I am their legal heir, hence, their age - it's my age.
+In the end, legally I'm an heir, thus, their age is my age.
 My twentieth century.

-Age, unique in its inconsistency.
-Two world wars, an unprecedented number of victims - and the unprecedented triumph of democracy.
-Auschwitz, Khatyn, Kolyma - and widespread abolition of the death penalty.
-Fascism, Stalinism, nationalism - and humanist ideals.
-Chemical plants, nuclear reactors, Chernobyl - and concern for the protection of the ozone layer.
-And so on, all the contradictions are not listed.
+Century, unique in its inconsistency.
+Two world wars and an unprecedented number of victims - and unprecedented triumph of democracy.
+Auschwitz, Khatyn, Kolyma and universal abolition of the death penalty.
+Fascism, Stalinism, nationalism and humanistic ideals.
+The chemical plants, nuclear reactors, Chernobyl, and care of the protection of the ozone layer.
+And so on, all of the contradictions and so on.

-And for Russia in the twentieth century - the beginning and end of Soviet rule.
-The whole history of the state called the Soviet Union fits within this century seems to be such a short - four to five generations ...
+As for Russia, the twentieth century is the beginning and the end of Soviet power.
+The whole history of the state called the USSR fit within this century, it would seem that such a short - four or five generations...

 But all this we still talk.

 A few words about the book.
-She wrote at the end of the century - in 2000, without government censorship, no censorship of the church, in an era of relatively free and democratic Russia (God forbid that this freedom was not once again suppressed).
-However, although there is no censorship, but if this book fall into the hands of my "well-wishers" - warn that all brand names, where I worked changed.
+It is written at the end of the century in 2000, uncensored state, without censorship of the Church, in the era of democratic and relatively free Russia (God forbid that this freedom was not once strangled).
+However, though censorship and no, but if this book gets into the hands of my “well-wishers” - warns you that all company names, where I worked, changed.
 The same applies to most families.

-Another point: in order to reduce the cost of circulation had to abandon illustrations for each chapter, and leave only a sticker in the middle.
-However, it does not matter - illustrations for each chapter, let them serve as a poem.
-A variety, a variety of poets, and often have no direct semantic relation to the text.
-And we should not look for this connection.
-The purpose of these verses illustrations - creating a certain mood, and nothing more.
+Another point: in order to reduce the cost of circulation had to abandon illustrations for each Chapter and leave only the inset.
+However, it does not matter - illustrations to each Chapter may serve as a poem.
+The most different most different poets, and often have no direct sense of connection with the text.
+Yes and no need to seek this relationship.
+The task of these poetic illustrations - create a certain mood, and nothing more.

-Looking guidance about myself: I was born August 20, 1964.
-It is often said: that day in the world has happened ...
-I did not know then what happened that day, and for a few more years, I was a little concerned.
-Two months after my birth was dismissed Khrushchev, but this, of course, I did not know.
+Orient the reader about yourself: I was born on August 20, 1964.
+Say: the day the world has seen...
+Not I knew then what was happening in this day, and for several years I am not very interested.
+Two months after my birth dismissed Khrushchev, but this, of course, I also did not know.

-So let's start with those who knew about it and told me later.
-At the time, Akhmatova described in our first verse illustrations - in 1913 - they were born.
+So let's begin with those who knew about it and I told afterwards.
+In the times described Akhmatova in our first poetic illustrations in 1913 they were already born.

 Chapter 1.
 “Soviet burgers”